-- Legal Name of the Reporting Entity: Métal 7 Inc. - Financial Year Covered by the Report: 01/01/2023 31-12-2023 - Business Number(s) (if applicable):1169977544 - Identification of Reporting Obligations in Other Jurisdictions: None. - Categorization of Entities Under the Act: Canadian company doing business in Canada, with assets in Canada and meeting the following criteria: "Has at least \$20 million in assets for at least one of its last two financial years"; "Has generated at least \$40 million in revenue for at least one of its last two financial years." - Sector/Industry: Manufacturing and Mining. - Location: Sept-Îles, QC, Canada.
+- Legal Name of the Reporting Entity: Métal 7 Inc. - Legal form: corporation - Financial Year Covered by the Report: 01/01/2024 31-12-2024 - Business Number(s) (if applicable): 1169977544 - Identification of Reporting Obligations in Other Jurisdictions: None.

+• Categorization of Entities Under the Act: Canadian company doing business in Canada, with assets in Canada and meeting the following criteria: "Has at least \$20 million in assets for at least one of its last two financial years"; "Has generated at least \$40 million in revenue for at least one of its last two financial years."

+- Sector/Industry: Manufacturing and Mining. - Location: Sept-Îles, QC, Canada.